 Our #1 Priority: Clean Water

 Fr.
 Julius conducted a Needs Assessment survey of each community in his parish.
 Clean, safe water was identified as the number one priority.
-The lack of clean water in his parishes results in disease and constitutes an enormous drain on human resources due to the immense amount of time devoted to hand carrying water.
+The lack of clean water in his parishes results in disease and constitutes an enormous drain on human resources due to the immense amount of time devoted to carrying water by hand.
 In order to address this critical issue the Julius Foundation is currently working with the Engineers Without Borders-USA (EWB) program at Carroll College in Helena, MT.

 EWB is a national organization that coordinates student chapters in various colleges and universities to create teams of students who travel with faculty and professional mentors to help communities in impoverished countries design and implement practical solutions for their fundamental needs.
 The EWB team at Carroll is exploring possible collaboration with larger organizations such as Catholic Relief Services, the Desert Research Institute and Rotary International to leverage resources to carry out water projects for the area Fr.
 Julius serves near Kampala.